Limitations

 Ethereum has a notion of a "full node" which keeps up with the blockchain and stores the full chain state.
 Many users do not wish to run full nodes, so they rely on third-party "full-node-as-a-service" infrastructure providers who service blockchain queries from their users.

 This pattern is likely to develop in Aztec as well, except there is a problem: privacy.
-If a privacy-seeking user makes a query to a third-party "full node", that user might leak data about who they are, about their historical network activity, or about their future intentions.
+If a privacy-seeking user makes a query to a third-party full node, that user might leak data about who they are, about their historical network activity, or about their future intentions.
 One solution to this problem is "always run a full node", but pragmatically, not everyone will.
 To protect less-advanced users' privacy, research is underway to explore how a privacy-seeking user may request and receive data from a third-party node without revealing what that data is, nor who is making the request.

-No private data authentication
+Limited private data authentication

 What are the consequences?